ITER: Participants

 Currently there are seven signatories to the ITER Agreement: China, the European Union, India, Japan, Russia, South Korea and the United States.

 As a consequence of Brexit, the United Kingdom formally withdrew from Euratom on 31 January 2020.
-However, under the terms of the EU–UK Trade and Cooperation Agreement, the United Kingdom remains a member of ITER as a part of Fusion for Energy following the end of the transition period on 31 December 2020.
+However, under the terms of the EU–UK Trade and Cooperation Agreement, the U.K. initially remained a member of ITER as a part of Fusion for Energy following the end of the transition period on 31 December 2020.
+However, in 2023, the U.K. discontinued its participation in Fusion for Energy, and in 2024 decided not to seek membership in ITER independently of the EU.

 In March 2009, Switzerland, an associate member of Euratom since 1979, also ratified the country's accession to the Fusion for Energy as a third country member.

 In 2016, ITER announced a partnership with Australia for "technical cooperation in areas of mutual benefit and interest", but without Australia becoming a full member.

-In 2017, ITER signed a Cooperation Agreement with Kazakhstan.
+The following year, ITER signed a Cooperation Agreement with Kazakhstan.

-Thailand also has an official role in the project after a cooperation agreement was signed between the ITER Organization and the Thailand Institute of Nuclear Technology in 2018.
+Thailand also has an official role in the project after a cooperation agreement was signed between the ITER and the Thailand Institute of Nuclear Technology in 2018.
 The agreement provides courses and lectures to students and scientists in Thailand and facilitates relationships between Thailand and the ITER project.

-Canada was previously a full member but pulled out due to a lack of funding from the federal government.
-The lack of funding also resulted in Canada's withdrawing from its bid for the ITER site in 2003.
+Canada was previously a full member but pulled out due to a lack of funding from the federal government; this also resulted in Canada withdrawing its bid to host the ITER site in 2003.
 Canada rejoined the project in 2020 via a cooperation agreement that focused on tritium and tritium-related equipment.

 ITER's work is supervised by the ITER Council, which has the authority to appoint senior staff, amend regulations, decide on budgeting issues, and allow additional states or organizations to participate in ITER.
 The current Chairman of the ITER Council is Won Namkung, and the acting ITER Director-General is Eisuke Tada.